← Back to blog

 This protocol is commonly used to support improvement in:

-• Post-acne marks on the back (PIH), by supporting faster and more even skin renewal
+• Post-acne marks on the back (PIH) supporting faster and more even skin renewal

 Results are progressive and depend on skin type, pigmentation depth, and consistency.